-We have completed an initial Phase 1 trial in healthy volunteers for GMI-1271.
-Additionally, in a Phase 1/2 clinical trial in defined populations of patients with AML, we have completed the Phase 1 multiple ascending dose-escalation portion of the trial and dose expanded into the Phase 2 portion, for which we expect to complete enrollment in the first half of 2017.
-In December 2016, at the annual meeting of the American Society of Hematology, or ASH, we presented interim clinical data that showed preliminary high remission rates and suggested a favorable safety, pharmacokinetic, or PK, and biomarker profile for GMI-1271.
-We have also initiated a Phase 1 multiple ascending dose-escalation trial of GMI-1271 in defined populations of patients with MM and plan to continue enrollment of the trial in 2017.
+We have completed an initial Phase 1 trial in healthy volunteers for GMI-1271 and in May 2017 we completed enrollment in a Phase 1/2 clinical trial in defined populations of patients with AML.
+In December 2017, at the annual meeting of the American Society of Hematology, or ASH, we presented clinical data that showed high remission rates, improved overall survival and improved duration of survival, all compared to historical controls, which have been derived from results from third party clinical trials evaluating standard chemotherapy.
+In addition, the data suggested a favorable safety, pharmacokinetic, or PK, and biomarker profile for GMI-1271.
+We have also initiated a Phase 1 multiple ascending dose-escalation trial of GMI-1271 in defined populations of patients with MM and plan to continue enrollment of the trial in 2018.
+We anticipate initial topline data in the first quarter of 2019 in this trial.